nik-neg/appetize/README.md

 add a title, description, and recipe and then publish it with geolocation API from Web API.
 A simple voting system enables to vote for favourite dishes.

-`Hint`: I'm currently refactoring Appetize to TypeScript, Styled Components and RTKQ.
+`Hint`: I'm currently refactoring Appetize to TypeScript, Styled Components, RTKQ and Vite.

 <div align="center">
 <table>